-Below is our attendance flow chart which demonstrates our whole child approach to supporting all students.
-If you planning an extended absence, you must complete our form that can be found at our website by clicking here.
+Illustrated here is our attendance flow chart which demonstrates our whole child approach to supporting all students.
+If you are planning an extended absence, you must complete our form that can be found at our website by clicking here.
 As most extended absences are a matter of choice, we appreciate in advance for your understanding that teachers cannot provide remote learning for vacations or travelling opportunities.
-Teachers, as professionals, continuously assess and adjust the pace and methods of teaching required for their classes to reach the curricular outcomes, making it difficult to gauge what work will be covered during extended absences.
+Teachers, as professionals, continuously assess and adjust the pace and methods of teaching required for their classes to reach the curricular outcomes through products, observations and conversations, making it difficult to gauge what work will be covered during extended absences.
 In addition, replication of the rich class communications, the inquiry process and collaboration that takes place at school on a daily basis is impossible.